-The Chevrolet Colorado is expected to receive a mid-cycle refresh for the 2021 model year consisting of updates to exterior, interior, technology and powertrain, representing the seventh model year of the second-generation Colorado.
+The Chevrolet Colorado receives a mid-cycle refresh for the 2021 model year, consisting of updates to exterior, interior, technology and powertrain, representing the seventh model year of the second-generation Colorado.

 A mid-cycle refresh can otherwise be referred to as a facelift or a mid-cycle enhancement (MCE) in GM speak.
 We initially expected the Colorado refresh to arrive for the 2019 and 2020 model years, neither of which took place.

 Changes, Updates, New Features

 - Z71 models now include a Black bowtie on the grille